Privacy Policy

 We will not process your personal data in a form which enables you to be personally identified for any longer than is necessary in order to fulfil the purpose for which it was originally collected or for any other legitimate business purpose.

-Where your personal data has been provided for the purpose of the holiday arrangements or other services you have contracted, we are entitled to retain this data for a period of at 6 years after those arrangements have been completed.
+Where your personal data has been provided for the purpose of the travel arrangements or other services you have contracted, we are entitled to retain this data for a period of 6 years after those arrangements have been completed.
 In certain limited circumstances, we may be able to retain it for a longer period.

 If you have consented to receiving marketing communications from us, we may continue to use your personal data for this purpose until you withdraw your consent or otherwise for as long as we reasonably consider your consent remains valid and effective.